mheob/twig-starter-kit/README.md

 - `npm run dev` is used to monitor your source files for development
 - `npm run build` minified CSS, JS, IMG, HTML files for production

 For ease of use, I recommend creating aliases in the ".bash_profile" file.
+Don't forget to reload the bash profile after editing with `source ~/.bash_profile`

 For example: